JZomDev/zom-external-plugins/README.md

 ### Dense Essence
 Mutes the sound of chiseling Dense Essence blocks.

+### Chop Chop!
+Mutes the sound of the Dragon axe special attack.

 ***
 If you have any suggestions for other sounds to mute, open an issue above.